Love the Wedding, Invest in the Marriage

 Getting married in South Africa is an expensive business.
-Accurate numbers are hard to find, but depending on which wedding planner you talk to, the costs could be anywhere from R70 000 to R130 000 for 80 to 100 people.
+Accurate numbers are hard to find, but depending on the wedding planner, the costs could be anything from R70 000 to R130 000 for 80 to 100 people.

-The application process is usually quick and straightforward and as long as you meet the requirements regulated by the National Credit Act, the money can be available within 24 hours of approval.
+The application process should be quick and straightforward if the applicants meet the affordability requirements regulated by the National Credit Act, the money can be available within 48 hours of approval.

-Work out a budget.
+1. Work out a budget.
 How much can you afford?
-Use a loan calculator such as the one found here to determine what your repayments will be.
-Once you know how much you can spend you can then plan accordingly.
+Use a loan calculator to determine what your repayments will be.
+Once you know how much you can spend you can plan accordingly.

-Remember to leave a reasonable contingency of at least 15% for unexpected costs.
+- When planning, remember to leave a reasonable contingency of 15% for unexpected costs.

 3. Think about things that are important to you and your fiancé and which will contribute to warm, lasting memories.
 If you’re both into nature and outdoors, perhaps you could consider a beautiful garden somewhere.